Ecosystems at Risk: Reefs and Rainforests

 - Visit a Turtle Rehabilitation Centre run by volunteers

 All accommodation is included.
 In Cairns, you stay at a breezy award-winning hostel in the centre of the restaurant and shopping district.
 Students like the tropical swimming pool, lounging in the hammock and playing billiards at the free pool table, while group leaders love the private ensuite rooms, air conditioning, laundry facilities and free internet/WiFi (hotel accommodation as an upgrade, see inclusions page).
 In the Daintree Rainforest, students stay in single-gender quad share cabins with ensuites –this is the perfect spot to enjoy the life and chatter of the jungle.

-All meals are included.
+All meals are included, except 1 dinner.
 You have a combination of catered and restaurant meals.
 A typical breakfast is a selection of cereals, toast, juice and fruits; lunches are combinations of sandwiches and salads with fruit and a sweet, and dinners are a sample of BBQs, all-you-can-eat pasta and pizza, seafood treats and local favourites.
 Ask us about vegetarian, kosher and halal options.